core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The empty header field is equivalent to the header field conveying the value 0.

-When translating a CoAP message into an HTTP message, the HTTP Multicast-Timeout header field is set with the content of the CoAP Multicast-Timeout Option, or is left empty in case the option is empty.
+When translating a CoAP message into an HTTP message, the HTTP Multicast-Timeout header field is set with the value of the CoAP Multicast-Timeout Option, or is left empty if the option is empty.

-When translating an HTTP message into a CoAP message, the CoAP Multicast-Timeout Option is set with the content of the HTTP Multicast-Timeout header field, or is left empty in case the header field is empty.
+When translating an HTTP message into a CoAP message, the CoAP Multicast-Timeout Option is set with the content of the HTTP Multicast-Timeout header field, or is left empty if the header field is empty.

 ## The HTTP Reply-From Header Field ## {#sec-reply-from-header}

-The HTTP Reply-From header field (see {{iana-message-headers}}) is used for carrying the content otherwise specified in the CoAP Reply-From Option defined in {{sec-reply-from-option}}.
+The HTTP Reply-From header field (see {{iana-message-headers}}) is used for carrying the information that is normally specified in the CoAP Reply-From Option defined in {{sec-reply-from-option}}.
 Its use is intended only for HTTP responses.

 Reply-From is a List Structured Header Field {{RFC9651}}.
 The List MUST be composed of exactly one or two members.
 Each member of the List MUST be a Byte Sequence Item.
 Any deviation from such format MUST cause the entire header field to be ignored.

 The value of the header field specifies addressing information pertaining to the origin server that generated the CoAP response corresponding to the HTTP response.
-The client can use this information in order to send an individual request intended for that server.
+The client can use this information in order to send an individual request intended to that server.

 When translating a CoAP message into an HTTP message, the value of the HTTP Reply-From header field is built as follows.

-* The first Byte Sequence Item encodes the byte serialization of the first CBOR array of the CBOR sequence that is specified as value of the CoAP Reply-From Option.
+* The first Byte Sequence Item encodes the byte serialization of the first CBOR array of the CBOR sequence that is specified as the value of the CoAP Reply-From Option.

-* The second Byte Sequence Item encodes the byte serialization of the second CBOR array (if present) of the CBOR sequence that is specified as value of the CoAP Reply-From Option.
+* The second Byte Sequence Item encodes the byte serialization of the second CBOR array (if present) of the CBOR sequence that is specified as the value of the CoAP Reply-From Option.

-  If the CBOR sequence in the CoAP Reply-From Option does not include the second CBOR array, then this Byte Sequence Item MUST NOT be included in the List of the HTTP Reply-From header field.
+  If the CBOR sequence specified in the value of the CoAP Reply-From Option does not include the second CBOR array, then this Byte Sequence Item MUST NOT be included in the List of the HTTP Reply-From header field.

 When translating an HTTP message into a CoAP message, the value of the CoAP Reply-From Option is built as follows.

-* The first CBOR array of the CBOR sequence is obtained by decoding the first Byte Sequence Item in the List that is specified as value of the HTTP Reply-From header field.
+* The first CBOR array of the CBOR sequence is obtained by decoding the first Byte Sequence Item in the List that is specified as the value of the HTTP Reply-From header field.

-* The second CBOR array of the CBOR sequence is obtained by decoding the second Byte Sequence Item (if present) in the List that is specified as value of the HTTP Reply-From header field.
+* The second CBOR array of the CBOR sequence is obtained by decoding the second Byte Sequence Item (if present) in the List that is specified as the value of the HTTP Reply-From header field.

-  If the List of the HTTP Reply-From header field does not include the second Byte Sequence Item, then this second CBOR array MUST NOT be included in the CBOR sequence of the CoAP Reply-From Option.
+  If the List of the HTTP Reply-From header field does not include the second Byte Sequence Item, then this second CBOR array MUST NOT be included in the CBOR sequence specified in the value of the CoAP Reply-From Option.

 ## The HTTP Group-ETag Header Field ## {#sec-group-etag-header}

-The HTTP Group-ETag header field (see {{iana-message-headers}}) is used for carrying the content otherwise specified in the CoAP Group-ETag Option defined in {{sec-proxy-caching-validation-c-p}}.
+The HTTP Group-ETag header field (see {{iana-message-headers}}) is used for carrying the information that is normally specified in the CoAP Group-ETag Option defined in {{sec-proxy-caching-validation-c-p}}.

 Group-ETag is a List Structured Header Field {{RFC9651}}.
 The List MUST be composed of one or more members in HTTP requests and by exactly one member in HTTP responses.
 Each member of the List MUST be a Byte Sequence Item.
 Any deviation from such format MUST cause the entire header field to be ignored.